JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 2. Multiple taxomonies as filter selected, thumbnail with title and ming effect.

 == Changelog ==

+= 20171009 - 2017-10-09 =
+* Added: Galley mode.
+On thumbnail click, open images insted of post/page.
+It will not display post/pages/etc... without a thumbnail.

 = 20171008 - 2017-10-08 =
 * Added: masonry style options.